DAOmasons/RuleBook/about/overview.md

 This game is a spectator sport, designed to be fun to play and watch.
 This is necessary to ensure the ecosystem stays involved and provides the right incentives and signals.

 **Adaptive Approach**
-Through token-weighted voting, Arbitrum DAO creates the selective pressure that forces Grant Ships to evolve.
-As Arbitrum evolves, so will its grants program.
+Through token-weighted voting, voters create the selective pressure that forces Grant Ships to evolve.
+As the community evolves, so will its grants program.

 ## Final Thoughts